Coffee and Equipment

 I prefer it black.
 Brewed at the proper temperature, but slightly cooler when I drink it is best.

-Breville BCB100 Barista-Style Coffee Knock Box is a basic knock box.
-There's no need to overbuy.
+Breville BCB100 Knock Box, Die-cast is a basic knock box.
+There’s no need to overbuy.

 Buy local when you can.
-This is not some kind business gesture but because that's how you'll get them freshest.
+This is not merely a kind business gesture but because that’s how you’ll get them freshest.

 Beans are, in my opinion, more important than any machine.
 A great machine won’t improve lousy or stale beans.